lukejkelly/TreeConsistency/README.md

 - stringr v1.5.1
 - tidyr v1.3.1

 The `renv` package was used to create a virtual environment with the above packages and their dependences.
-The package environment can be restored by starting `R` from the top-level of the repository and executing:
+The package environment is restored by starting `R` from the top-level of the repository and executing:
 ```R
 renv::restore()
 ```